Southeast Asia Climate Outlook Survey Reports

-The Southeast Asia Climate Outlook 2020 Survey Report is a first comprehensive report of climate change perspectives specific to the Southeast Asian region.
-An online survey drew 502 respondents from academia, policy, business and finance, civil society and media communities in all ten ASEAN countries.
-This report contains the results and analysis of their views towards climate adaptation and mitigation, climate change impacts, low-carbon transitions and climate policy, among other topics.
+The Southeast Asia Climate Outlook Survey Report is the first comprehensive report of climate change perspectives specific to the Southeast Asian region.
+Conducted yearly since 2020, the surveys aim to provide a general sense of the prevailing views of Southeast Asian citizens towards climate change issues.
+The reports contain the results and analysis of views towards questions such as climate adaptation and mitigation, climate change impacts, low-carbon transitions and climate policy, among other topics.

 The Climate Change in Southeast Asia Programme (CCSEAP) was established in 2020 to examine the phenomenon of climate change, its impact, and policy responses across the region and in key Southeast Asian countries.
 Through Visiting Fellowships, the Programme hopes to cultivate a network of scholars at the forefront of climate change research.
 The Programme aims to build on ISEAS’ thought leadership to advance climate discourse and knowledge in Southeast Asia through a series of publications and seminars.